LittleFox94/LittleFox94/README.md

 I do outside that organization (linked as Company in GitHubs box for that) is my personal opinion, not my employers.

-Black lives matter, hire trans people or just randomly pay them, always help a struggling people when you can.
+Black lives matter, hire trans people or just randomly pay them, always help struggling people when you can.
 Be excellent to each otter.